First things first – our hearts are with you if you find yourself in the position of contemplating the future of your wedding.

 You might feel disappointed, upset, angry, or frustrated at the current situation.
 Know that you’re in no way alone.
 There are thousands of couples right now trying to navigate this crisis – if you can find solace in this community, then please hold to it.
 Your feelings are completely valid and as you know, nothing is more important than the safety of your loved ones and your wedding team.
 Chat to your partner, your close family and friends and join our couples-only Facebook Group for a support team of people just like you going through the same thing right now – trust us, there are a bunch of serious legends in there waiting to give you a huge virtual hug.

 6. Plan something for your would-have-been wedding date

 When your original wedding day does come, have something planned for you and your partner to celebrate.
-Whether it’s a bottle of extra spesh champagne, a romantic dinner for the two of you, or a stay somewhere in Australia (check out Riparide for a bunch of secluded beautiful cabins and support a small business while doing so), have something planned that’s special for you both.
+Whether it’s a bottle of extra spesh champagne, a romantic dinner for the two of you, or a stay somewhere in Australia (check out our series of honeymoon recommendations), have something planned that’s special for you both.

 7. Join our couples-only Facebook Group ‘Wedchat by WedShed’ for ongoing support

 We’ve seen incredible support and love shared from couples to couples going through this right now in our Facebook Group.
 It’s couples-only, so feel free to join and share advice, love, good feels, funny videos, and things that make people smile here.